20 Free Summer Programs for High School Students

 2. Ladder Internships

-Ladder Internships is a selective program designed to offer high school students virtual internship opportunities at startups and nonprofits across the world.
+Ladder Internships is a selective program that offers high school students virtual internship opportunities at startups and nonprofits worldwide.
 These organizations span various industries, allowing participants to choose the specific field they are most passionate about.
-As an intern, you will work on a project that contributes to the organization’s larger mission, and present your work at the end of the program.
+As an intern, you will work on a project that contributes to the organization’s larger mission and present your work at the end of the program.
 Ladder internships allow you to engage in practical research and innovation, while also offering opportunities to hone your professional skills.
-You will be paired with a manager at your organization, and with a Ladder coach, who will act as your second mentor during the internship.
-The fields you can choose to intern include AI, engineering, tech, healthcare, media, journalism, sustainability, finance, business and more.
+You will be paired with a manager at your organization and with a Ladder coach, who will act as your second mentor during the internship.
+The fields you can choose to intern include AI, engineering, tech, healthcare, media, journalism, sustainability, finance, business, and more.

 Note: 100% aid is offered for this program.